 Anterior approach to hip replacement at Methodist Health System

-Methodist Dallas Medical Center was one of the first hospitals in the country to offer the anterior approach to hip replacement.
+Methodist Health System was one of the first health systems in the country to offer the anterior approach to hip replacement.
 The first anterior approach at Methodist Dallas was performed in January 2007.

 Methodist Dallas, Methodist Charlton, Methodist Mansfield, and Methodist Richardson are among the few hospitals in North Texas to offer the anterior approach to hip replacement surgery using the Hana table.